denoland/manual/typescript/faqs.md

 ### How do I write code that works in Deno and a browser, but still type checks?

-You can do this by using a `tsconfig.json` file with the `--config` option on the command line and adjusting the `"lib"` option in the `"compilerOptions"` in the file.
+You can do this by using a configuration file with the `--config` option on the command line and adjusting the `"lib"` option in the `"compilerOptions"` in the file.
 For more information see
 [Targeting Deno and the Browser](./configuration#targeting-deno-and-the-browser).

 ### Why are you forcing me to use isolated modules, why can't I use const enums with Deno, why do I need to do export type?